ionush/tumblr-backup-tool/README.md

 4. The download bar provides incorrect data of download completion

 This is my first script!
 Any comments or suggestions or help very welcome!

+TO DO LIST

+1. Allow user to choose set file path upon running (with an ability to remember where you have picked)
+2. Implement a gui for entering username and password (with an ability to remember) 3.Multithreading downloads